Supporting imagery

 Mechanics

-Now that we have each component identified, let’s take a look how the Virtual Boy manages to show images to our eyes.
+Now that we have each component identified, let’s take a look at how the Virtual Boy manages to show images to our eyes.

 If you haven’t noticed before, there isn’t any dot-matrix display to be found, so why are we seeing two-dimensional images from the eyepiece?
 Similarly to the functioning of a CRT monitor, Display units play with the way we perceive images: